ronikobrosly/causal-curve/docs/TMLE_example.rst

 The quality of the estimate it produces is highly dependent on the user's choice of the `treatment_grid_bins` parameter.
-If the bins are too small, you might violate the 'positivity' assumption, but if the buckets are too large, your final estiamte of the CDRC will not be smooth.
+If the bins are too small, you might violate the 'positivity' assumption, but if the buckets are too large, your final estimate of the CDRC will not be smooth.
 We recommend ensure there are at least 100 treatment observations within each of your buckets.
 Exploring the treatment distribution and quantiles is recommended.